Q-Diddy/Marlin-2.0-for-Odin-5-F3/README.md

 **UPDATE UPDATE UPDATE**

+September 1st, 2021

 All my patches have now been folded back into MARLIN 2.0-Bugfix as of Aug 25th, 2021.
 FOKOOS Odin 5-F3 printers are now fully supported using the robin-nano-1.2 profile and a couple changes to the pins.h file.

-This repository will remain online as a resource, but if you want to use the MOST up-to-date firmware, you should head on over to:
+This repository will remain online as a resource for source code, but if you want to use the MOST up-to-date firmware, you should head on over to:

 https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.0.x

-I will soon be REMOVING ALL FIRMWARE IMAGES AND SOURCE CODE from this repository ( Sept 1st, 2021 ) and leaving only suggested configuration files, images, and slicer configuration profiles.
+I HAVE REMOVED ALL FIRMWARE IMAGES from this repository ( Sept 1st, 2021 ) and leaving only suggested configuration files, images, and slicer configuration profiles.

 Sincerely,
 Martin